mdaliyan/farsi-request/README.md

 # Farsi Request

-Farsi Request converts arabic characters like ي ك ة ٤ ٥ ٦ with Farsi characters like ی ک ه ۴ ۵ ۶, in all your requests parameters automatically.
+Farsi Request replaces arabic characters like **ي ك ة ٤ ٥ ٦** with Farsi characters like **ی ک ه ۴ ۵ ۶** in all your requests parameters automatically.

 If you are building a farsi website you might end up having some users who use Arabic keyboard.
 These users may cause problems to your content